 Snoring, beyond being embarrassing and disruptive, may signal a more serious condition called sleep apnea.
-Luckily, Michael Negru, DDS, at Bright Smile Dental Care in Beaverton, Oregon, treats sleep apnea.
+Luckily, Michael Negru, DDS, at Ultimate Smile Dental Care in Beaverton, Oregon, treats sleep apnea.
 If you suspect you may have sleep apnea, it’s imperative to seek immediate treatment.
-Call Bright Smile Dental Care or book an appointment online today.
+Call Ultimate Smile Dental Care or book an appointment online today.

 If you’re trying to sleep, but your upper airway repeatedly gets blocked, that’s sleep apnea.
 It’s a dangerous condition because it reduces, or even shuts off, your oxygen flow while you sleep.